-State Statutes.
 Some state statutes limit the ability of parties by contract to limit the applicable statutory statute of limitations.
 See, e.g., Tex.
 Civ.
-Practices & Remedies Code § 16.070 (2010) ("[A] person may not enter into a stipulation...or agreement that purports to limit the time in which to bring suit [thereon] to a period shorter than two years [and one that does] is void in this state"; provided that the foregoing "does not apply to a stipulation...or agreement relating to the sale or purchase of a business entity if a party [thereto] pays or receives or is obligated to pay or entitled to receive consideration [thereunder] having an aggregate value of not less than \$500,000.")
+Practices & Remedies Code § 16.070 (2008) ("[A] person may not enter into a stipulation...or agreement that purports to limit the time in which to bring suit [thereon] to a period shorter than two years [and one that does] is void in this state"; provided that the foregoing "does not apply to a stipulation...or agreement relating to the sale or purchase of a business entity if a party [thereto] pays or receives or is obligated to pay or entitled to receive consideration [thereunder] having an aggregate value of not less than \$500,000.")

-Common Law Fraud.
 Even in the relatively rare cases in which the shareholders of a private company selling its assets are able to negotiate the absence of contractual post-closing remedies based on their representations, they may still be subject to post-closing liability based on those representations under principles of common law fraud.
-See Comment to Section 13.7 (Entire Agreement and Modification) infra regarding the elements of fraud and negligent misrepresentation claims and contractual provisions to limit exposure to extra contractual claims.

-Sandbagging.
 Section 11.1 provides that knowledge of an inaccuracy by the indemnified party is not a defense to the claim for indemnity, which permits the buyer to assert an indemnification claim not only for inaccuracies first discovered after the closing, but also for inaccuracies disclosed or discovered before the closing.
 This approach is often the subject of considerable debate.
 A seller may argue that the buyer should be required to disclose a known breach of the seller's representations before the closing, and waive it, renegotiate the purchase price or refuse to close.
 The buyer may respond that it is entitled to rely on the representations made when the acquisition agreement was signed - which presumably entered into the buyer's determination of the price that it is willing to pay - and that the seller should not be able to limit the buyer's options to waiving the breach or terminating the acquisition.
 The buyer can argue that it has purchased the representations and the related right to indemnification and is entitled to a purchase price adjustment for an inaccuracy in those representations, regardless of the buyer's knowledge.
 In addition, the buyer can argue that any recognition of a defense based on the buyer's knowledge could convert each claim for indemnification into an extensive discovery inquiry into the state of the buyer's knowledge.
 See generally Committee on Negotiated Acquisitions, Purchasing the Stock of a Privately Held Company: The Legal Effect of an Acquisition Review, 51 Bus.
 Law.
 479 (1996).